The Archives collect and preserve files and other documentation belonging to the University of Iceland and its institutions.

 The University of Iceland Continuing Education Institute answers the needs of professionals with university degrees for continuing education and in-service training (in Icelandic only).

-The University of Iceland Press undertakes publication of any original or translated texts that relate to research and teaching at the University of Iceland.
+The University of Iceland Press undertakes the publication of any original or translated texts that relate to research and teaching at the University of Iceland.